Calvary – The Tale of Three Criminals

 Luke 23:40-43 (KJB) But the other answering rebuked him, saying, Dost not thou fear God, seeing thou art in the same condemnation?
 41 And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
 42 And he said unto Jesus, Lord, remember me when thou comest into thy kingdom.
 43 And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.

-This other criminal, who was placed on the opposite side of Jesus Christ to hang for his crime, came to rightly comprehend what sin is according to God’s estimation.
+This other criminal, who was placed on the opposite side of Jesus Christ to hang for his crime, came to comprehend what sin is according to God’s assessment.
 He desired to acknowledge God’s holy standard set in place at the beginning of time, rather than his own naturally skewed view of sin.
-This thief genuinely sorrowed about his own sin in opposition to God’s righteousness.
-His consciousness was not seared but softened upon hearing the Truth Jesus Christ which was divinely revealed to him as he hung on the cross.
+This thief genuinely sorrowed about his sin in opposition to God’s righteousness.
+His consciousness was not seared but softened upon hearing the Truth Jesus Christ, which was divinely revealed to him as he hung on the cross.
 This man understood his heart condition and actions were wrong and that his death was a deserved punishment from God.
 In his heart, this man sincerely desired to have fellowship with God forever.

 Wow, this sounds exactly like the freedom God gave you and me.